tmakota/network-conn-redundancy/README.md

 pip3 install -r requirements.txt
 </code>

+---

+Note:
-The server has to be started before the client.
+1. The server has to be started before the client.
+2. This requires Python3.8 and above.
 ---
 ## Server

 Run the server using

 <code>
 python3 producer.py